Awards

 Any person with a disability can nominate themselves or be nominated for this award.
 NCTE recognizes that “disability” can have complex and sometimes competing meanings.
 It encompasses mental, physical, sensory, and other disabilities.
 Nominations will be sent to the Award Selection Committee, with the selected candidate forwarded to the Executive Committee.
 (Given the problematic history of required verification of disability, NCTE wishes to clarify that specific diagnoses are not required for this award.)
 The Executive Committee will approve the committee’s selection.
 All applicants, submitters, and nominees must be NCTE members at the time of submission.
 We remind nominators, nominees, and selection committee members that members of NCTE Conferences—CCCC, CEL, ELATE, LLA, and TYCA—are members, by definition, of NCTE.

 Current NCTE Executive Committee members are not eligible for this award.
-Recipients for this award are not eligible to receive any other Executive Committee approved awards in the same year, nor in the following year.
+Recipients of this award are not eligible to receive any other Executive Committee approved awards in the same year, nor in the following year.

 Nomination Requirements: